temporalio/helm-charts/charts/temporal/README.md

-This is a Temporal helm-chart.
+#This is a helm-chart for deploying Temporal